SCIENCEAn

 rainbow.

-At one point in its history, the man redefined the use of clothing.
-What once was just for shelter and
+MATERIALS At one point in its history, the man redefined the use of clothing.
+What once was just for shelter and protection, now transformed into an instrument display, a means of stimulating personal vanity.
+The

 smoothness of its texture, its strength and its variety of colors, silk